DavidWeid/services-scroll-interaction/README.md

-# Web Developer Take Home
+# Scroll Animations Testing Ground

-This project is created from the inspiration provided using HTML, CSS, and Javascript.
+This project is created from a video inspiration using HTML, CSS, and Javascript.
 Additionally, it uses TailwindCSS and AstroJS for scaffolding.
 Here are some of the things considered during build:

 - Components and templates: There are two components: `Nav` and `Details`, and there is one template `Layout` that's used by the page (`index`)
   - `index.astro` has `script` and `style` blocks, which is acceptable practice with AstroJS due to how the framework scopes and proccesses these.
 In a different setting, these could be moved out into separate places as needed